daniehao/dog-classification/README.md

 ## Motivation
 1.Earned some essential knowledge about CNN and DNN

-I learned about CNN(conventional neural networks) and DNN(deep neural networks) from online classes, which intrigued my curiosity to do some practical projects with the most popular packages to build the architecture of CNN and DNN networks.
+I learned about CNN(convolutional neural networks) and DNN(deep neural networks) from online classes, which intrigued my curiosity to do some practical projects with the most popular packages to build the architecture of CNN and DNN networks.

 2.kaggle cat vs. dog competition.